-1. The Company has obtained a patent document, which has been examined by the Turkish Patent Institute ("TPI") for the invention entitled "Production of heavy soda from bicarbonate containing solutions, sodium bicarbonate, light soda and sodium silicate" as of 11 November 2004, and the 20 years' protection period for the patent is granted by TPI.
-Within the scope of the patent document examined during the protection period and in the scope of the "Exception in Industrial Property Rights" provisions of article 5/B of the Taxation Law No. 5520, the exemption income amount for the year 2019 has been determined.
-For the 2024 accounting period, the amount of corporation tax exemption that is benefited is \$68.4 million (2023: \$123.5 million).
-2. A Tax Amnesty Law, named as "the Law on the Restructuring of Certain Receivables and Amendments to Certain Laws", which introduced provisions regarding restructuring of tax receivables and tax base increase for all taxpayers was published on Official Gazette on 13 March 2023.
-This law introduced a one-time additional corporate tax for certain corporate taxpayers that benefit from certain exemptions and deductions in the calculation of their corporate income tax base.
+^{1.} The Company has obtained a patent document, which has been examined by the Turkish Patent Institute ("TPI") for the invention entitled "Production of heavy soda from bicarbonate containing solutions, sodium bicarbonate, light soda and sodium silicate" as of 11 November 2004, and the 20 years' protection period of or the patent document examined during the protection period and in the scope of the "Exception in Industrial Property Rights" provisions of article by 80 of the Taxation Law No.5520, the expending nemotion tax exemption into the expending nemotion tax exemption that is benefitled is \$686.4 million (2023): \$123.5 million), 2.
+A Tax Amnesty Law, named as "the Law on the Restructuring of Certain Receivables and Amendment of corporation tax exemption that is benefitled in \$686.4 million (2023): \$123.5 million), 2.
+A Tax Amnesty Law, named as "the Law on the Restructuring of Certain Receivables and tax base increase for all taxpayers was published on Official Gazette on 13 March 2023.
+This law introduced a one-time additional corporate tax payers that benefit from certain exemptions and deductions in the calculation of their corporate income tax base.
 This one-time additional tax, also named as the "earthquake tax" aimed at creating more public funds to meet the urgent needs of the victims affected by the devastating earthquake that struck the South-eastern provinces of Türkiye. \$21.8 million presents this additional tax amount accrued up until 31 December 2023.